International Day of Reflection on the 1994 Rwanda Genocide

 The International Day of Reflection on the 1994 Rwandan Genocide was recognized as an international observance by the United Nations on April 7, 2004.
 Commemorative events for the Rwandan genocide were held in several major cities including Kigali, Rwanda; New York City, United States; Dar-es-Salaam, Tanzania; and Geneva, Switzerland.

 All member states of the UN were invited to join in one minute of silence in memory of the victims.

-In a speech given given at the Assembly Hall of the Palais des Nations, UN Secretary-General Kofi Annan called for actions to prevent future genocides.
+In a speech given at the Assembly Hall of the Palais des Nations, UN Secretary-General Kofi Annan called for actions to prevent future genocides.